Corporate environments

 Configure the plugin directly within the project or plugin management of the parent project.

-<configuration> <sanctionedExecutablePath>C:\dev\protobuf-maven-plugin</sanctionedExecutablePath> </configuration>
+<configuration> <sanctionedExecutablePath>C:\dev\protobuf-maven-plugin</sanctionedExecutablePath> </configuration> -

 Configure a property within the project or parent plugin management.

-<properties> <protobuf.sanctioned-executable-path>C:\dev\protobuf-maven-plugin</protobuf.sanctioned-executable-path> </properties>
+<properties> <protobuf.sanctioned-executable-path>C:\dev\protobuf-maven-plugin</protobuf.sanctioned-executable-path> </properties> -

 Configure Maven properties in the root of your repository.

-# .mvn/maven.config -Dprotobuf.sanctioned-executable-path=C:\dev\protobuf-maven-plugin
+# .mvn/maven.config -Dprotobuf.sanctioned-executable-path=C:\dev\protobuf-maven-plugin -

 Configure a global environment variable to propagate this configuration to all invocations of Maven on the current machine.

-MAVEN_ARGS=-Dprotobuf.sanctioned-executable-path=C:\dev\protobuf-maven-plugin # or MAVEN_OPTS=-Dprotobuf.sanctioned-executable-path=C:\dev\protobuf-maven-plugin
+MAVEN_ARGS=-Dprotobuf.sanctioned-executable-path=C:\dev\protobuf-maven-plugin # or MAVEN_OPTS=-Dprotobuf.sanctioned-executable-path=C:\dev\protobuf-maven-plugin -

-If this solution is not desirable, the other option is to ensure your .m2
+If this solution is not desirable, the other option is to ensure your .m2 and

 project you are building are located within the sanctioned path.